 For the subsample of firms most likely to face debt capacity constraints (the low predicted rating group) we find significant differences in the characteristics of issuers and non-issuers.
 Most dramatically we see that the issuers of significant amounts of equity are, on average, growing very fast (average growth in assets is 49.8% annually as compared to 10.6% for the non-issuers).
-Further, this growth is largely dependent upon external financing (the average deficit for issuers is 42.9% and their average return on assets is -2.4%).
+Further, this growth is largely dependent upon external financing (the average financing deficit for issuers is 42.9% and their average return on assets is -2.4%).

-Issuers also have relatively low leverage measured both by the 13.4% book leverage and the -6.0% excess leverage (relative to the predicted value from the cross-sectional regression).
-Although they have low leverage prior to the issue, the predicted leverage change (the change in the firm's book leverage ratio that would occur if their deficits completely financed with debt) of 29% is quite large, indicating that if these firms used only debt financing their debt ratios would
+Issuers also have relatively low leverage measured both by the 13.4% book leverage and the -6.0% excess leverage.14 Although they have low leverage prior to the issue, the predicted leverage change (the change in the firm's book leverage ratio that would occur if their deficits completely financed with debt) of 29% is quite large, indicating that if these firms used only debt financing their debt ratios would on average increase from about 13% to over 42%.
+Given their growth rates and negative profitability, such an increase in leverage would likely violate any reasonable expected level of debt capacity.15 In contrast, the actual financing choices of these